leulyk/wireframing/README.md

 - **Guides the Design Process**: Wireframes act as a guide for subsequent design and development phases, ensuring that the final product aligns with the initial vision and requirements.

 ## Wireframing in Practice

+In a redesign of a healthcare appointment booking system, wireframing helped identifying the following issues: confusing navigation flow, lack of error feedback, and poor mobile compatibility.
+Our team restructured the booking steps, added clear error messaging, and optimized layouts for mobile devices.
+These changes, made before development, significantly reduced rework, and improved user satisfaction.

+Wireframing plays a critical role in identifying and resolving usability issues early in the design process.
+By allowing stakeholders to visualize and interact with the product’s structure before development, wireframing ensures a user-centered design.